georgio-sd/aws-articles/EKS-DNS-resolution.md

 # Why some pods cannot resolve a specific domain name on my Amazon EKS cluster?

-I noticed that some pods cannot resolve `xyz.xyz` domain names on my Amazon Elastic Kubernetes Service (Amazon EKS) cluster.
+I noticed that some pods cannot resolve `xyz.xyz` domain name on my Amazon Elastic Kubernetes Service (Amazon EKS) cluster.
 Other domain names are OK, the issue is only with `xyz.xyz`.
 When I resolve this domain on the cluster nodes, it resolves with no issue.

 ### Short description: